Durham's Best Coffee Spots

 We know what you're thinking — so many urban places have a co-op market.
 But you're never been to one like this.
 The Durham co-op invites you to shop your values; their offerings are responsibly sourced and many of their warm beverages are handmade on-site.
 The shop feels more like a slightly fluorescent living room, with families, free samples, and plenty of areas to cozy up with a warm mug.

-One of the original tenants in the Durham Food hall that's under development, Foster Street sits a few steps up from chicken and waffles and a half/block from acres of park pleasantries.
-Looking for the perfect stop to make as you wind your way through the Geer St. corridor.
+Foster Street Coffee is situated between the Durham Food Hall and a few steps up from chicken and waffles at Dame's.
+It is half of a block from acres of park pleasantries at Durham Central Park, making for perfect stop after the Durham Farmers' Market or to stopover as you wind your way through the Geer St. corridor.

 Study vibes.
 Beverages.
 Warmth and sweet sips.
-Find it all at their three Durham locations on Broad Street, the West End, and Woodcroft.
+Find it all at their two Durham locations on Broad Street and Woodcroft.

 Nestled between the storefronts frequented by students, locals, and visitors alike, this glass-front coffee shop is exactly what we're talking about when we say R&R is yours to experience this season.